FatherShawn/cp_learning/docs/densenet.md

 * **Returns**

-    The output, which should be (B, 1) sized, of single probability floats.
+    The output, which should be (B, 1) sized, of confidence score floats.